ryan-j-stern/crwn-clothing/README.md

-# CRWN CLOTHING E-COMMERCE
+# KNGS CLOTHING E-COMMERCE

-CRWN Clothing is not a real company.
+KNGS Clothing is not a real company.

 # Description